-Why we are all freaking out a bit right now, and why we experience more resentment and anger inside and around us
+Why we are all freaking out a bit right now, in the middle of a pandemic, and why we experience more resentment and anger inside and around us.

 We all ‘know’ that life is a 50:50 experience – that it’s sometimes nice and sunny and easy, and sometimes bad and dark and hard.

 Many of us have had their package of disruptive and drastic life experiences which taught them that at any time something can happen that changes everything.

 However, during ‘normal’ periods of our life, when things are how they used to be or how we expect them to be, we tend to feel safe, and we suppress the ‘knowledge’ that things could be different.

 When our life is mostly easy and quite comfortable, we often get to believe that that’s what life is and always should be: quite easy and comfortable.
 And predictable.